 The concept of complementary duality is the first pillar of this framework.
-This theory states that views seemingly contradictory or incompatible with each other can simultaneously be legitimate and necessary for a thorough knowledge of complex events.
-An example of this is Einstein's observations that light is both a particle and a wave stream, which unites the opposing views of Huygens and Newton (Anastopoulos 2008).
+This theory posits that views that seem contradictory or incompatible with each other can simultaneously be legitimate and necessary for a comprehensive understanding of complex events.
+An example of this is Einstein's observations that light is both a particle and a wave stream, which unite the opposing views of Huygens and Newton (Anastopoulos 2008).
 Einstein's findings showed that both explanations are necessary to comprehensively understand how light travels.
 Both views are interconnected components of a coherent whole, in contrast to classical dualism, which only offers either/or options.
-In higher education, complementary duality refers to accepting that different methodological techniques, theoretical traditions and disciplinary viewpoints do not represent contradictory truth claims but complementary aspects of a multi-layered reality.
-Consequently, multiple paradigms or discourses are needed to explain unique elements of the same phenomenon, as no single approach can fully capture it (Tambun, Yudoko & Aldianto 2024).
+In higher education, complementary duality refers to the acceptance that different methodological techniques, theoretical traditions, and disciplinary viewpoints do not represent contradictory truth claims but rather complementary aspects of a multi-layered reality.
+Consequently, multiple paradigms or discourses are necessary to explain the unique elements of the same phenomenon, as no single approach can fully capture it (Tambun, Yudoko & Aldianto 2024).